-All terms and conditions of the Contract not inconsistent with this Amendment #1 remain in full force and effect.
-This amendment shall be effective upon the date of Governor and Executive Council approval.
+All terms and conditions of the Contract and prior amendments not inconsistent with this Amendment #2 remain in full force and effect.
+This amendment shall be effective November 1, 2020, upon Governor and Executive Council approval.

 IN WITNESS WHEREOF, the parties have set their hands as of the date written below,